-- Date/Time:

-- F Indicates an incoming call was answered.

-- Indicates an incoming call was missed.

-- Indicates an incoming call was transferred to another destination.

-Tudicates an incoming call went to voice mail.

-The Indicates an outgoing call was answered.
+- Date/Time: - F Indicates an incoming call was answered. - Indicates an incoming call was missed. - Tindicates an incoming call was transferred to another destination. - Indicates an incoming call went to voice mail. - Tallindicates an outgoing call was answered. - Indicates an outgoing call was not answered. - Indicates an outgoing call was transferred to another destination.